uclahs-cds/package-moPepGen/docs/call-alt-translation.md

 ### Selenocysteine Termination

-In eukaryotes, the UGA on some mRNAs can be decoded into selenocysteine instead of being recognized as a stop codon, and those proteins are called selenoproteins.
-However, the decoding of UGA is regulated by complex signals including mRNA and sec-tRNA abundance, which could result in two isoforms: one with UGA read through and one being truncated.
+In eukaryotes, the UGA on some mRNAs can be decoded into selenocysteine instead of being recognized as a stop codon, and these proteins are called selenoproteins.
+However, the decoding of UGA is regulated by complex signals including mRNA and sec-tRNA abundance, which could result in two proteoforms: one with UGA read through and one with termination at the stop codon.
 Selenocysteine termination is used to represent the later situation.
-Selenocysteine terminations are not written into any GVF file but they are represented in the format of `SECT-<pos>` where `pos` is the position of the selenocysteine UGA being recognized as a stop codon in the **gene**.
+Selenocysteine terminations are not written into any GVF files but are represented in the format of `SECT-<pos>` where `pos` is the position of the selenocysteine UGA being recognized as a stop codon in the **gene**.

 ### Tryptophan > Phenylalanine Codon Reassignment